-Moving On will ensure that through appropriate training staff will be clear about their 'Safeguarding Children' responsibilities for identifying and reporting suspected abuse, including looked after children, through documented and easily accessible procedures.
+Moving On will ensure that through appropriate training staff will be clear about their 'Safeguarding Young person' responsibilities for identifying and reporting suspected abuse, including looked after young person, through documented and easily accessible procedures.
 Early intervention via the local authorities' alerting systems will allow partner organisations to respond at their earliest opportunity.